ltelab/disdrodb/CONTRIBUTING.rst

 During this process, pre-commit hooks will be run.
 Your commit will be allowed only if quality requirements are fulfilled.

-If you encounter errors, Black ad Ruff can be run using the following command :
+If you encounter errors, Black and Ruff can be run using the following command :

 ::